pyos/yoboard/README.md

   4. Run `python -m yoboard.database` in one window.
   5. Run `python -m yoboard.viewserver` in another.

 Note that while the Flask dev server is OK, using load-balancing servers such as [gunicorn](http://gunicorn.org/) is recommended.
+The WSGI app is at `yoboard.viewserver:app`.

 #### Why doesn't it use my favorite (No)?SQL database?